mbruzek/ansible-pi/README.md

 ### Set the keyboard layout.

-### Render a locale file with the LANG env variable from local host so the next task can read it.
+### Render a locale file with the LANG env variable from localhost for the next task.

 ### Set selections, remove generated, reconfigure and update locale.